 - Demolishing or relocating all or part of a building

-You won't need a permit for these renovations:
+On the other hand, you won't need a permit for these renovations:

 - Replacing stucco, siding, or shingles with the same material